-Table 5 - Relevant activities occurring in or close to the site
+Table 4- Relevant activities occurring in or close to the site

-Plans and Projects Plans and Projects Activity Description Potential Pressure(s) No other plans or projects known to be occurring within Bideford to Foreland Point MCZ The impact of future plans or projects will require assessment in their own right, including accounting for any in-combination effects, alongside existing activities.
-N/A Other activities bein g considered Activity Description Potential Pressure(s) Commercial diving; Beach seine/ringnets; Longlines; Fyke & stakenets.
-Due to the low to no level of activities, no incombinations effect is thought to be possible.
+Plans and Projects

+Activity Description Potential Pressure(s)

+No other plans or projects known to be occurring within Morte Platform MCZ.
+The impact of future plans or projects will require assessment in their own right, including accounting for any in-combination effects, alongside existing activities.
+N/A

+Other activities beir ng considered

+Activity Description Potential Pressure(s)

+Commercial diving At the current level of fishing activity, it is thought that no in-combination effects will lead to the conservation objectives not being met for the features assessed.
 Abrasion/disturbance of the substrate on the surface of the seabed.

-Static nets- fixed; Drift nets- demersal At the current level of fishing activity, it is not thought there would be an in-combination effect which would lead to the conservation objectives not being met for the features assessed.
-Penetration and/or disturbance of the substrate below the surface of the seabed, Static pots & traps At the current level of fishing activity, it is not thought there would be an in-combination effect which would lead to the conservation objectives not being net for the features assessed.
+Pots/creels At the current level of fishing activity, it is thought that no in-combination effects will lead to the conservation objectives not being met for the features assessed.
+Penetration and/or disturbance of the substrate below the surface of the seabed,

+Static and passive nets, lines.
+At the current level of fishing activity, it is thought that no in-combination effects will lead to the conservation objectives not being met for the features assessed. including abrasion.
 Removal of target species.
-Handworking; crab tiling; bait digging; shrimp push nets Activities occur on the intertidal, no incombination effect thought to be possible.

 Removal of non-target species.

-D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 5.
+D&S IFCA conclude there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 4- Relevant activities occurring in or close to the site.